gustavNdamukong/laravel-datatable/README.md

     The table element itself also has an id generated from the model name like so id='modelname_table' You may use the panelId and table id attributes to customise the styling of the table.

-*   Remember that you will reference your CSS file from 'vendor/datatable.css' like so:
+* So, remember to reference datatable stylesheet from the path where it lives (in 'vendor/laravel-datatable/css/datatable.css') into your layout file like so:

     ```css
         <link href="{{ asset('vendor/laravel-datatable/css/datatable.css') }}" rel="stylesheet">